Mogahed's Notes

 The matrix exponential could be expressed as follows

-where P is the matrix encompassing the eigenvectors, or
+where $P$ is the matrix encompassing the eigenvectors, or

 Example

-Given a 2×2 matrix,
+Given a $2\times 2$ matrix,

 The matrix exponential can be found using the following equation

-The eigenvectors of A are as follows
+The eigenvectors of $A$ are as follows

 Then

-The value of Λ is
+The value of $\Lambda$ is

-Therefore, the matrix exponential of Λ is
+Therefore, the matrix exponential of $\Lambda$ is

 Then